-Mr. Emkes was nominated to serve as a director based on his background, experience and judgment as the chairman and chief executive officer of a major international manufacturing company and as a senior state government official.
-In making its nomination of Mr. Emkes, the Nominating Committee considered his valuable and extensive experience and knowledge in the areas of auditing, finance, operations, strategy, global markets, mergers and acquisitions, and information technology, and his broad leadership ability and experience in state government and on several public company boards, which provides him with valuable regulatory experience and a deep understanding of corporate governance.
+Mr. Emkes was nominated to serve as a director based on his background, experience and judgment as the chairman and chief Mr. Emkes, the Nominating Committee considered his valuable and extensive experience and knowledge in the areas of auditing, finance, operations, strategy, global markets, mergers and acquisitions, and information technology, and his broad leadership ability and experience in state government and on several public company boards, which provides him with valuable regulatory experience and a deep understanding of corporate governance.

-- Current CoreCivic Corporation (NYSE) Current Boy Scouts of America Middle Tennessee Council - · Past Community Foundation of Middle Tennessee - Past First Horizon National Corporation (NYSE) - Past Clarcor, Inc. (formerly on the NYSE)
+- Current CoreCivic Corporation (NYSE) - Current Boy Scouts of America Middle Tennessee Council Past Community Foundation of Middle Tennessee - Past First Horizón National Corporation (NYSE) - Past Clarcor, Inc. (formerly on the NYSE)